 Shortly after the 2019 trip, though, my landscape photography bug really accelerated, and I stepped up to a full frame mirrorless Sony.
 My intent was to expand the possibilities of expression through pixels, as well as to produce larger high-quality wall prints.
 Of course, the challenge here is the increasing amount of gear (lenses, tripod, and on and on) you need to carry and manage to do it right.
 Because of the climate and terrain conditions, things get even more complicated when you’re in a place like Yosemite.
 There is the obvious risk of bad weather, and the fact that lugging this type of gear up Half Dome would have been tough.
 I’m sure I would have had to skinny things down to the absolute minimum kit to have any chance of success.
 However, for serious photographers who want to capture the best images possible in Yosemite, there is a tour tailored for that.
 Gary Hart, a landscape photography professional and guide, offers excursions to Yosemite and other destinations that cater to the exacting needs of the photography community.

 On longer hikes, I’ve learned how to carry my full frame gear and take higher quality images, while not slowing down others in the group.
 The mantra of virtually all photography professionals I’ve consulted is “always on a tripod.”
 But since I want good photos and good hiking simultaneously, I have to adjust.
-I’ve had to learn to take decent handheld photos while on the move, which come close enough to, but don’t reach, professional standards.
+I’ve had to learn to take high quality handheld photos while on the move, which come close to professional standards.
 There will come a time when I venture out to devote most of my attention to capturing images of the highest possible quality in targeted locations.
 But when I do, it will be on my own where I can go at my own pace, or on a guided workshop, such as with Gary Hart.